Last Updated: June 25, 2026

 This drug has twenty-one patent family members in ten countries.

 The generic ingredient in CARDENE IN 5.0% DEXTROSE IN PLASTIC CONTAINER is nicardipine hydrochloride.
 There are eleven drug master file entries for this compound.
-Twenty-five suppliers are listed for this compound.
+Twenty-nine suppliers are listed for this compound.
 Additional details are available on the nicardipine hydrochloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Cardene In 5.0% Dextrose In Plastic Container